EthanAlexanderAnderson/spud-bot/README.md

 - /dreamname [name] - Sends all number IDs of dreams belonging the dreamer name provided

+- /dreamreset - resets scores (for auto scoring)

-All dream commands have abbreviated forms, for example, you can type /dp instead of /dreamplay
+Most dream commands have abbreviated forms, for example, you can type /dp instead of /dreamplay

 My bot is run using a Heroku free server.